raspberrypilearning/catch-the-bus/en/step_6.md

 --- /task ---

 --- task ---
-**Test:** Click the green flag to see Scratch walk really slowly and miss the bus!
+**Test:** Click the green flag to see Scratch walk too slowly and miss the bus!

 --- /task ---

---- task ---

 You will want delays of less than one second.
 0.5 is half a second.
 0.25 is a quarter of a second and 0.1 is a tenth of a second.

+--- task ---

 Change the delay in the `wait`{:class="block3control"} block: